 Pros of Staying Here

-- Cultural Immersion: Experience Marrakech in its rawest and most authentic form.
+- Cultural Immersion: Experience Marrakech in its most iconic and atmospheric setting.

 Cons to Consider